-This white grape is the second-highest selling wine variety in the U.S. Cabernet Sauvignon was the number one wine in volume and value in 2020, with $3.2 billion in sales compared to Chardonnay’s $2.8 billion, according to Nielsen data.
-Chardonnay was even at the epicenter of legal drama last year.
-JaM Cellars, which makes a Chardonnay named Butter, sued Wine Group for labeling its Franzia boxed Chardonnay “Rich & Buttery” and using a similar color wave on its packaging.
+Chardonnay is the most planted variety in the U.S. When it comes to sales figures, Cabernet Sauvignon was the number one wine in volume and value in 2020, with $3.2 billion in sales compared to Chardonnay’s $2.8 billion, according to Nielsen data.

 “I love buttery Chards these days,” says Jason Ostrander, a fitness trainer living in New York City.
 “It’s nostalgic to the taste that got me into wine in the first place.
 I had it at a country club in Michigan where I worked and could actually taste fruits and vanilla.”

 One of the beauties of Chardonnay is that it’s not hard to grow, and it will mirror its terroir, the environment the wine is produced in.